FANXIN-Gmail/MTRB-QTA/README.md

 ![Logo](./Images/Visualization.jpg)

-As shown in Table 3, we present the before and after versions of three sets of user queries, detailing the changes in the 𝑆@5 and 𝑁@5 metrics.
+We present the before and after versions of three sets of user queries, detailing the changes in the 𝑆@5 and 𝑁@5 metrics.
 In summary, the QTA frame-work generates high-quality queries, resulting in improvement overretrieval models.